 If you have gum disease with deep pockets between your teeth and gums, scaling and root planing can be essential.
 This treatment removes plaque and tartar below the gum line, helping your gums heal and reattach to your teeth.
 It’s important to prevent further damage and maintain your oral health.

-A gingivectomy might sound intimidating, but it’s generally well-tolerated.
+A gingivectomy might sound intimidating, but this is a routine treatment.
 We use local anesthesia to numb your gums, so you shouldn’t feel pain during the procedure.
 Some discomfort or soreness afterward is normal, but pain medications and proper care help manage it effectively.

 After a gingivectomy, the gums don’t grow back to their original height but heal and reattach to the teeth.
 The procedure removes diseased gum tissue to reduce pockets and improve gum health.
-Maintaining good oral hygiene afterward is crucial to prevent further gum issues.
+We will recommend gum grafting if you have lost too much tissue to cover the roots.

 What is the most common periodontal surgery?

 Flap surgery is the most common periodontal procedure we perform.
-During this surgery, we gently fold back your gums to remove deep bacteria and tartar, then secure the tissue back in place.
+During this surgery, we gently fold back your gums to remove deep bacteria and tartar.
+Then we secure the tissue back in place.
 The procedure helps reduce pocket depth and save teeth affected by gum disease.
 Most patients return to normal activities within a few days.

 When is it too late to reverse gum disease?

-Early stages of gum disease can be reversed with proper treatment and home care.
-However, advanced periodontal disease that has caused significant bone loss cannot be completely reversed.
-We can stop its progression and improve your gum health at any stage with the right treatment plan.
-The key is starting treatment as soon as possible to prevent further damage.
+We can stop the progression of gum disease and improve your gum health at any stage with the right treatment plan.
+The key is to start treatment as soon as possible to prevent further damage.